lluissuros/codebook-approach/README.md

-# Clustering of multiple-event online soundcollections with the codebook approach
+# Clustering of multiple-event online sound collections with the codebook approach
 This is the accompanying codebase to my Master Thesis in SMC